CarlG96/synthestory/MANUAL_TESTS.md

 ## Signup Testing
 * The user should be able to signup to SyntheStory by creating an account.
     * Test: On the Signup page, the user should be able to create an account with SyntheStory with no errors coming up.
+    * Result: A user can signup an account with SyntheStory, in which case they are logged in and redirected back to the home page.

+    * Test: The user should be able to create an account without supplying an email address, as this is optional.
+    * Result: The user can create an account without supplying an email address.

+    * Test: If the user's password is too short, they are notified and not signed up.
+    * Result: The user is not signed up and the text "This password is too short.
+It must contain at least 8 characters." is displayed.

 ## Login Testing
+* The user should be able to login without hassle once they have signed up.
+    * Test: The user is able to login once they have registered an account by signing up.
+    * Result: The user can log in with their registered account.

+    * Test: The user can access the 'Create an Idea/ Genre' page straight after logging in if they click on it and fill in the log in.
+    * Result: The user will go immediately to 'Create an Idea/ Genre' page straight after logging in after trying to click on it whilst not logged in.

+    * Test: The user CAN'T access the 'My Stories' Page after clicking on the link and then logging in but are redirected to the home page.
+This is to prevent url errors with 'None' becoming part of the url.
+    * Result: The user is redirected to the home page if they try to directly access the My Stories Page and then log in when prompted.

+    * Test: The user can access the 'Generate/ Genre Type Page' directly if they fill in the url for it and pass the login prompt.
+    * Result: The user can access these pages after logging in if they know the url as this is not a security issue.

+    * Test: The user can access a 'Story Idea' page by typing in the url and logging in as long as that particular Story Idea page is associated with thier account and not someone elses.
+    * Result: The user can do this if they know the url.
+For example https://synthestory.herokuapp.com/my-stories/1/36/ would relate to the first user and the thirty-sixth story idea created.
+If the thirty sixth story idea is connected by a foreign key in the database to the first user in the database they can access this page immediately after completing the login prompt.

+    * Test: The user CAN'T access another user's stories by typing in the url and are redirected to the homepage instead.
+    * Result: Another user is prevented from accessing another user's story by being redirected to the homepage.
+If they are not logged in they are redirected to the login page.

 ### Message Testing
+* The user should receive a message when they login that disappears after 3 seconds unless it is closed out.
+    * Test: The user recieves a message when they login that addresses who they are logged in as.

 ## Login Protection Testing